Testing services locally

 In a separate terminal, run:

-forte proxyThe CLI will interactively prompt you to select a project and service.
-Once selected, the proxy starts and shows:
+forte proxyThe CLI prompts you to select a project and service.
+The proxy then starts and shows:

 ✓ Proxy running